iwouldrathercode/cdk-multi-env/README.md

 ## Steps to deploy this CDK project

-This project uses ✨ magic of git-hooks and npm scripts 🪄
+This project uses ✨ magic of git-branch and npm scripts 🪄

 - After git clone, run npm install to install dependencies
-- Project will automatically run `postinstall` script of npm and add a githook to take action on branch change
-- Contents of the git-hook can be customized by editing post-checkout file
-  - If edited again run `npm run setup-hooks`
 - The project uses git branches to manage environments
 - It needs a unique .env file per git branch - (ex: .env.<branch-name>)
 - Currently there are two branches - main and develop